simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

   printf("%s\n", phrase);
 ```

 It is not mandatory to set the size of the array as the compiler will automatically do it by checking the its size.
-You can evaluate the size of a string too using: `sizeof(string)`.
+You can evaluate the size of a string too using: `sizeof(string)`, which is also evaluated at compile time.

-> You will notice that the size is always greater than the amount of character in the string.
-Strings always require the null terminator: `\0` that tells the program when the array ends.
+> You will notice that the size of strings, returned by `sizeof`, is always greater than the amount of character in the string.
+Strings always require the null terminator: `\0` that tells the program when the array ends and initializing a string using quotes automatically adds the null terminator.